rescript-lang/bucklescript.github.io/docs/intro-to-external.md

 external myShadyConversion : foo => bar = "%identity";
 ```

-This is a final escape hatch which does nothing but converting from the type `foo` to `bar`.
+This is a final escape hatch which does nothing but convert from the type `foo` to `bar`.
 In the following sections, if you ever fail to write an `external`, you can fall back to using this one.
 But try not to.